Generally NO. Moisture within the pulp of a cactus is very acidic and many cacti contain toxic alkaloids. You can, however, eat the fruit.

 The moisture is acidic because of the way many succulents, including cacti, carry on photosynthesis, the process by which carbon dioxide and water are turned into carbohydrates.

-Most plants have their pores (stomates) open during the day to take in carbon dioxide, and use sunlight as a catalyst for the reaction: Carbon dioxide + water sugar + oxygen.
+Most plants have their pores (stomates) open during the day to take in carbon dioxide, and use sunlight as a catalyst for the reaction: Carbon dioxide + water becomes sugar + oxygen.
 But in the desert, plants with pores open during the hot days, lose much water through evapotranspiration.

 So, succulents use a modified version of photosynthesis called CAM (Crassulacean Acid Metabolism).
 CAM plants open their stomates only at night when it is cooler so there is less evapotranspiration.
 Because there is no sunlight to act as a catalyst, carbon dioxide is stored as an organic acid, principally Malic Acid (C4H6O5).
 Carbon dioxide is gradually released from the acid during the next day.
 CAM plants use about one-tenth the water to produce each unit of carbohydrate compared to standard photosynthesis.
 The price: a much slower growth rate.